Work from home like a Pro

 This isn’t just about taking a working lunch it’s about taking an actual lunch break.
 If you’ve ever been in “the flow” at work before this point is for you.
 I can’t count the number of time’s I’ve looked up from work at the clock and realized it was 7PM at night and I hadn’t taken a break to eat all day.
 When you work from home it’s very easy to just grab a snack from the kitchen and keep working.
 Next thing you know the whole day has passed you by.
 This goes back to keeping a routine.
-When you’re in the office noticing that other people are going to lunch, or co-workers asking if you would like to go eat lunch is usually a regular occurrence.
-That goes away though when you work from home so make sure to give your brain at least a short 30 minute – 60 minute break.
+When you’re in the office noticing other people going to lunch, or co-workers asking if you would like to go eat lunch is usually a regular occurrence.
+You can’t see others leave when you work from home so make sure to give your brain at least a short 30 minute – 60 minute break.

 The dreaded conversation about web cameras.
 I’m a huge fan of using a web camera when you’re talking with your co-workers.
 It helps a ton with the feeling of an in-person conversation.
 The human brain picks up on tons of facial expressions and you adjust your tone and speaking pattern all the time without realizing it as a result.
 If you can’t see your co-workers face and they can’t see yours you can end up wasting time on re-explaining something they clearly understand or aren’t interested in.

 In the modern day of cell phones it’s easy to see an e-mail on your phone and want to respond.
 This is compounded when you work from home.
 Suddenly work access is right there five feet from you and being the IT Hero is more accessible.
 Don’t succumb to this.
 It’s OK to love work in fact I work crazy and weird hours.
-Just make sure that you occasionally turn your phone off and disconnect.
-Without the daily drive home it’s easy to lose that wind down and mental shift between roles.
+Just make sure you occasionally turn your phone off and disconnect.
+Without the daily drive home it’s easy to lose forget how to wind down and mentally shift between roles.

 Finally don’t forget to have fun

 While it’s last its also the most important.
 HAVE FUN.
-Remember that your office is also your HOME.
+Remember your office is also your HOME.
 It means you can have fun.
 If you’re not on a conference call you don’t have to worry about disturbing the person next to you with your music.
 You can put whatever you want on your desk too, (just make sure it can’t be seen in your web cam).
-In general enjoy the little things that just make work a little bit easier.
+In general enjoy the little things.

 Want to learn how to work securely from home?